secretGeek/til/mercurial/multiple_heads.md

 Hmmm.
 Looking at what it does, it included code that is merged in elsewhere anyway.

 Infact -- 3403 and its troublesome parent 3402 are "secret".
 So these are secret commits.
-How can I at least close them out.
+How can I at least close them out?

     hg merge